 A Thailand tourist visa lets non-Thais come to Thailand for the purpose of traveling, visiting friends and family, getting medical treatment, or attending meetings, conferences, seminars, and similar events.

-The amount of time you can stay in Thailand on a tourist visa depends on which type of visa you have, by typically you’ll get either 30, 60, or 90 days before extensions.
+The amount of time you can stay in Thailand on a tourist visa depends on which type of visa you have, but typically, you’ll get either 30, 60, or 90 days before extensions.

 How Many Types are There?